Value of Supply

 iii.
 Value of supply based on cost i.e. cost of supply plus 10% mark-up.

 iv.
-Value of supply determined by using reasonable means consistent with principles & general provisions of GST law.
+Value of supply determined by using reasonable means consistent with principles & general provi-sions of GST law.
+(Best Judgement method)

-However if the recipient is eligible for full input tax credit, the invoice value will be accepted as taxable value.
-It has also been provided that where the goods being supplied are intended for further supply as such be the recipient, the value shall , at the option of the supplier, be an amount equivalent to 90% of the price charged for the supply of goods of like kind and quality by the recipient to his unrelated customer.
+However if the recipient is eligible for full input tax credit, the invoice value will be deemed to be the open market value.
+It has also been provided that where the goods being supplied are intended for further supply as such by the recipient, the value shall, at the option of the supplier, be an amount equivalent to 90% of the price charged for the supply of goods of like kind and quality by the recipient to his unrelated customer.

 Value of supply of goods made or received through an agent